jojoin/cutout/README.md

     >>> c.get("missing") is None
     True

-to create a ProgressBar for download, like this:
+to create a ProgressBar for download, like this:：

     >>> from cutout import download
     >>> from cutout.common import ProgressBar